 Spanish monarchs as far back as Carlos V are buried here in the Panteón de Reyes and this will be the current monarch’s final resting place.
 The palace as a whole is testament to the wealth and power of the 16th century Spanish Empire.

-El Escorial By Tour Bus – There are daily coach excursions to El Escorial and Valle De Los Caídos which leave central Madrid at around 9am.
+A visit to El Escorial is one of the most popular day trips from Madrid.
+There are daily coach excursions to El Escorial and Valle De Los Caídos which leave central Madrid at around 9am.
 Tours include transport by modern, air-conditioned coaches, entrance fees and the services of a local tour guide.

 The immense building, constructed mainly from the local grey granite, looks like a fortress with its enormous towers in each of the four corners of the quadrangle shape.
 The rectangular area covers something like 30,000 square metres in total with 9 towers altogether along with 88 fountains and 16 patios.
 In the centre of the complex is the gigantic dome of the basilica.
 There are many similarities in design between San Lorenzo and the Alcázar of Seville and the Alhambra of Granada although most experts claim now that the floor plan was based largely upon descriptions of the Temple of Soloman.

 One of the most visited parts of El Escorial is the Pantheon of the Kings which contains, within its 26 marble sepulchres, the remains of nearly all the Spanish rulers and their consorts.
 The remains of Juan de Borbón and his wife – the grandparents of King Felipe VI – are at present in a pudridero, or decaying chamber, until they are placed in the sepulchres reserved for them.

 History of Los Caídos (El Valle de Cuelgamuros)